apptainer/apptainer-userdocs/build_a_container.rst

 The target defines the method that ``build`` uses to create the container.
 It can be one of the following:

+-  URI beginning with **docker://** to build from Docker Hub
+-  URI beginning with **oras://** to build from an OCI registry that supports OCI Artifacts
 -  URI beginning with **library://** to build from the Container Library
--  URI beginning with **docker://** to build from Docker Hub
 -  URI beginning with **shub://** to build from Singularity Hub
 -  path to a **existing container** on your local machine
 -  path to a **directory** to build from a sandbox